 Arthur C. Clarke's Against the Fall of Night and The City and the Stars.
-The city of Diaspar was shielded and designed to be self-maintaining and to survive for millennia.
-The all-pervading computer system that runs the city creates clones of technicians, imbuing them with recorded knowledge and memories, when it needs service it cannot perform itself.
+The city of Diaspar was shielded and designed to be self-maintaining and to survive indefinitely long.
+It's a billion years old.
+The all-pervading computer system that runs the city creates clones of people, imbuing them with recorded knowledge and memories of their previous life.
 This is contrasted against the world outside Diaspar, which has decayed completely into desert; with the exception of the city of Lys, which is shielded by artificial mountains and maintained by the advanced abilities of its residents.
+The novel states that Diaspar is maintained by triple-redundant memory storage combined with matter converters.
 There are indications in the story that the technology that enables this is at least partly the product of Sufficiently Advanced Aliens.
-Played somewhat more straight with the Master's ship and the robot probe, since there is no indication of how they were maintained.
-Implicitly handwaved with the Sufficiently Advanced Alien excuse.
+Played even more straight with the Master's ship and the robot probe, which repair themselves using similar technology.

 Any fool could see there was something unnatural about the structure; the winds and suns of three thousand years had lashed it, yet its gold and ivory rose bright and glistening as the day it was reared by nameless hands on the bank of the nameless river.